 It is also possible to include a linear parameterization of non-electrostatic terms as a function of surface area.
 To include such term can be specified in the input data block for the SOLVATION key.
-Starting from ADF2010 the default is not to include this term:
+Starting from ADF2012 the default is to include only the part of this term that is proportional to the surface area (default CAV0=0.0, CAV1=0.0067639):